puppetlabs/puppetlabs-docker_platform/README.md

 #####`env`

 Lets you set environment variables within the container.
 Valid options: an array of strings containing `<key>=<value>` pairs.
 Default: undefined.

+#####`env_file`

+Lets you set environment variables within the container based on environment files.
+Valid options: an array of strings containing the path to the file.
+Default: undefined.

 #####`expose`